sachinvastrad/dev-ops-dose/index.md

 ## Quiz Time : take a Quiz here  [Quiz click here](https://sachinvastrad.github.io/quiz-time/)
 ## Note its all client side quiz , nothing is sent to the server , so your performace is with you only  not disclosed to anyone , unless you do.
 -----------------------------------------
-# Day 3 Video and Recording link
+# Day 3  Kubernetes PODS LifeCycle and Basic Terms
 [video](https://youtu.be/rxTpc5-j4_w)

 [Presentation 1](https://youtu.be/lAg-_5GuU3k)